AWS EFS vs EBS Multi-Attach

 EFS vs EBS Multi-Attach features

-• Elastic File Store – EFS is a file storage service for use with Amazon compute (EC2, containers, serverless) and on-premises servers.
+• Elastic File System – EFS is a fully managed, serverless file storage service for use with Amazon compute (EC2, containers, serverless) and on-premises servers.
 EFS provides a file system interface, file system access semantics (such as strong consistency and file locking), and concurrently accessible storage for up to thousands of EC2 instances.

 • Service type

-• EBS needs to be managed by the user.
+• EBS needs to be managed by the user — requires provisioning capacity upfront.

 • Accessibility

-• EFS can be accessed concurrently from all AZs in the Region.
+• EFS can be accessed concurrently from all AZs in the Region via mount targets.
+Also supports cross-Region and cross-account replication (Nov 2024).

-• EBS Multi-Attach can be accessed concurrently from instances within the same AZ.
+• EBS Multi-Attach can be accessed concurrently from instances within the same AZ only.

 • Data Scalability

-• EBS Multi-Attach has limits on the storage it can provide.
+• EBS Multi-Attach has limits on the storage it can provide (io2 Block Express supports up to 64 TiB per volume).

 • Instance Scalability

-• EFS can be attached to Tens, hundreds, or even thousands of compute instances.
+• EFS can be attached to tens, hundreds, or even thousands of compute instances concurrently.

 • EBS Multi-Attach enabled volumes can be attached to up to 16 Linux instances built on the Nitro System.